 With mild monovision you should still be able to get a 3D image.
 In the rare case where you did not, wearing a pair of glasses to correct the reading eye for distance would solve the problem.
 Monovision has many advantages such as being able to see a cell phone, menu, GPS in the car, computer monitor without glasses.
 Those are the things we do all day.
 How often will you be watching a 3D movie?
 So, go for the monovision if you have tested it with contacts or glasses and found it to be comfortable.

-- Q What happens after LASIK surgery?
+- Q Will I need reading glasses after LASIK surgery?